 Community supports refers to resources that are available to you in your own community, such as school, church, etc., which are not specifically therapeutic.
 They can include 12-step and other peer programs, your resident assistant (R.A.), school counselor, clubs, etc. If you are eligible, the state also offers programs such as supported employment, supported education, and supportive housing.

 “Dual diagnosis” is used to indicate that a personal has a mental health disorder and an addiction disorder.
-This term is also used to describe someone with two or more co-occuring mental illnesses.
+This term is also used to describe someone with two or more co-occurring mental illnesses.
 If you are unsure about how the term is being used in a certain instance, ask for clarification.
 There are treatment options for individuals with dual diagnoses, such as IDDT – integrated dual disorder treatment.

 If you don’t know where to go for help, then reaching out to a crisis resource like a hotline, or a person you trust who can either help you directly or help you find resources.
 If you are thinking of harming yourself, suicide, or are otherwise afraid for your life or your safety, that can be described as a crisis.
 There are steps you can take and resources you can use to get through a crisis (“intervention”) or avoid a crisis (“prevention”).